 If you have health insurance through your employer or your spouse's employer, look at your options before signing up for Part B. Please note that Part B has a monthly premium.
 Ask your benefits administrator or human resources representative for help in choosing the right option for you.
 Or call Blue Shield of California at (855) 203-3874.
 We’re here to help.

 - When you turn 65, you may choose to forgo Medicare Part B when you become eligible.
-You will be able to enroll when your group coverage ends.
+You will be able to enroll in Medicare when your group coverage ends.

 - Your eight-month SEP for Medicare Part B begins either the month that your employment ends or immediately when your group health coverage ends.

-- If you enroll during an SEP, you do not have to pay a late enrollment penalty.
+- If you enroll in Medicare during an SEP, you do not have to pay a late-enrollment penalty.

 Other Medicare enrollment options:

 - You are collecting Railroad Retirement Board or Social Security retirement benefits.
 Read more.